 When Ethique launched in 2012, founder, Brianne West’s mission is to be part of the solution to help eradicate the world of plastic waste.
 With a background in biochemistry, she began making natural soaps for the face and body, along with hair care bars to replace conventional body wash, shampoo and conditioner in plastic bottles – which FYI, around 80 billion are discarded around the globe each year.

 Today, the NZ-based label has grown to become an award-winning international beauty brand distributed worldwide.
-Ethique’s beauty bars are palm oil free, cruelty free, and made only from natural ingredients.
-Plus, they are very concentrated so they last longer than other bars, and they come in compostable wraps.
+Ethique’s beauty bars are made only from natural ingredients, palm oil free, and cruelty free (read: not tested on animals).
+Plus, their soap bars are said to be super concentrated so they last longer than other bars, and they come in compostable wraps.
 This year, Ethique is introducing a new line of household cleaning bars.

 It is worth noting how selflessly passionate Ethique’s founder is with environmental conservation.
 In an interview for A Luxe Life, Brianne said, “Our primary goal is to pursue purpose over profit and be the brand that ‘puts a bar in every shower.’
 I don’t mean necessarily one of our bars, but I want to inspire other companies to offer sustainable solutions.”

 Patch Organic Strips

 Here’s another Australian company bringing to the world the first organic, hypoallergenic wound strips.
 The idea to create Patch came to James Dutton, founder of Nutricare, after noticing that his son’s skin reacted badly to regular adhesive plasters.
 James then sought for a safer, natural wound care alternative and Patch was born.